namero999/ansible/README.md

   - Installation of Nexus artifact repository
 - Sonar
   - Installation of SonarQube code analysis tool
+- Nginx
+  - Reverse proxy to expose the above services on separate domains
+- Letsencrypt
+  - Automatic generation of SSL certificates for the above services and subdomains

 To trigger the installation one must run